 It can be tempting to take the do-it-yourself-approach to paint chip repair, especially when the chips aresmall and few in number.
 However, making paint chips look like new again requires more than buying a can of paint from the local auto parts store, applying it, and sanding it down.
 To get the best finished look with paint chip and car rust repairs, leave it to the professionals.
 There are several reasons to turn these kinds of repairs over to the pros:

 - Professional results.
 A qualified auto body shop will fix your paint chips in a fast and professional manner.
 This includes inspecting your car to detect any underlying

 - Perfect color match.
 Today’s cars come in many different colors, and a repaired paint chip that’s a bit off in the color shade can stand out like a sore thumb.
 Many of today’s auto body shops – including Fix Auto – use sophisticated technology to ensure a perfect color match when applying new paint.

 - Save time and money.
 Unless you have experience touching up auto paint nicks and scratches, chances are you won’t get your do-it-yourself repairs right the first time.
 If the repairs aren’t performed correctly, your car may still be susceptible to rust underneath the new paint you apply.
 Having it done by the pros will prevent further damage to the car, saving you time and money in the long run.

 Preventing Chipped Paint on Cars

+For the ultimate in paint and rust protection, nothing beats applying a sealant to your car.
+When done by a professional, so much the better.
 Don’t let small paint chips ruin the appearance and structural integrity of your car.
-When paint chips rear their ugly heads, bring your car to the professionals at Fix Auto – before the paint chips get out of control!
+When they rear their ugly heads, bring your car to the professionals at Fix Auto – before the paint chips get out of control!